Julian Assange: Entering the embassy

 On 19 June 2012 the Ecuadorian foreign minister, Ricardo Patiño, announced that Assange had applied for political asylum, that the Ecuadorian government was considering his request, and that Assange was at the Ecuadorian embassy in London.
 An office was converted into a studio apartment and equipped with a bed, telephone, sun lamp, computer, shower, treadmill, and kitchenette.
 The embassy removed the toilet in the women's bathroom at Assange's request so he could sleep.
 He was limited to roughly 30 m2 and ate a combination of takeaways and food prepared by the staff.

 In justifying his move, Assange said Sweden had a "very, very poor judicial system", weakened by external political meddling, careerism, and a culture of "crazed radical feminist ideology".
 More importantly, the case was a matter of international politics.
 "Sweden is a U.S. satrapy", he said.
 Assange and his supporters said he was not concerned about any proceedings in Sweden as such but said that the Swedish allegations were designed to discredit him and were a pretext for his extradition from Sweden to the United States.

 Assange breached his bail conditions by taking up residence in the embassy rather than appearing in court and faced arrest if he left.
 Assange's supporters, including journalist Jemima Goldsmith, forfeited £200,000 in bail and £40,000 as promised sureties.
-Goldsmith said she was surprised at his asylum bid and she wanted and expected him to face the Swedish allegations but that he had "a real fear of being extradited to the US".
+Goldsmith said she was surprised at his asylum bid and she wanted and expected him to face the Swedish allegations but added that he had "a real fear of being extradited to the US".

 The UK government wrote to Patiño, saying that the police were entitled to enter the embassy and arrest Assange under UK law.
 Patiño said that this would be a violation of the Vienna Convention on Diplomatic Relations.
 Officers of the Metropolitan Police Service were stationed outside the embassy from June 2012 to October 2015 to arrest Assange if he left the embassy and compel him to attend the extradition appeal hearing.
 The police officers were withdrawn on grounds of cost in October 2015, but the police said they would still deploy "several overt and covert tactics to arrest him".
 The Metropolitan Police Service said the cost of the policing for the period was £12.6 million.